BIGJRA/BIGJRA.github.io/rejuv.md

 in to the computer to watch a lore cutscene if you want.

 Head into the Gearen Lab and go to Jenner’s lab.
 Head to the left and talk to Professor Hawthorne.
-He wants a Dex that has seen 100 Pokémon - this is an easy goal if you haven’t been avoiding all the trainers and optional battles.
+He wants a Dex that has seen 100 Pokemon - this is an easy goal if you haven’t been avoiding all the trainers and optional battles.
 Grab either the **Elekid** egg or the **Magby** egg and read Jenner’s journal if you want.